Hearing Loss Causes & Treatment

 How is Hearing Loss Diagnosed and Treated?

 If you notice that your hearing isn’t as good as it used to be, don’t panic.
 It could be caused by NIHL, impacted ear wax, an ear infection, or some other source.
-An experienced Ear Nose and Throat doctor like Southern California Ear, Nose, & Throat will perform several tests to determine what is causing the issue.
+An experienced Ear Nose and Throat doctor like those at Southern California Ear, Nose, & Throat will perform several tests to determine what is causing the issue.

 If hearing loss does occur, it can be treated, but not completely cured.
 Southern California Ear, Nose, & Throat in Long Beach, Los Alamitos, Torrance, Newport Beach, and Huntington Beach CA will be able to offer suggestions to prevent further hearing loss and may fit you with a hearing aid if necessary.